-When an incident that falls under the Amnesty Policy occurs, the student(s) involved will be required to meet with the Office of the Dean of Students to review the matter.
-While no formal disciplinary sanction (i.e. Probation) will be applied, an appropriate educational response may be.
+When an incident that falls under the Amnesty Policy occurs, the student(s) involved will be required to meet the Dean of Students or designee to review the matter.
+While no formal disciplinary sanction(i.e. Probation) will be applied, an appropriate educational response may be.
 This may include participation in an educational class, mandated counseling assessment, additional fee for ambulance service, and/or parental notification.
 Failure to complete the educational requirements will result in referral to the University discipline system.